TimMonko/urssi-docs/docs/docstrings.md

 ## Docstrings

 These are especially helpful for collaboration with developers *and* are the main way to communicate to users.
 IDEs can richly show information if both docstrings and the IDE is set up correctly.
-Docstrings can be extremely powerful ways to document API, and docs tooling makes it very easy to
+Docstrings can be extremely powerful ways to document API, and docs tooling makes it very easy to add this to your website.

 ```python
 def